barzas/Tic-Tac-Toe/README.md

 3. Send a message to `/app/create` or `/app/joinAnyGame` or `/app/joinByGameId` to join a game.
 4. Use `/app/move` to make moves.

-## Extending the Project
-- Add a frontend (React, Vue, Angular, etc.) for a complete user experience
-- Add authentication and persistent user management
-- Store game history in a database
-- Add support for spectators or chat

 ## Simple Web UI
 A minimal web interface is included for quick testing and demo: